kevluke/BlinkIT-SQL-Analysis/README.md

 ## How to Run
 1. Import the BlinkIT dataset into your SQL environment.
-2. Open `queries.sql` and run the scripts step by step.
+2. Open `sql_queries script.sql` and run the scripts step by step.
-3. Explore the results (sample outputs provided in `results.csv`).
+3. Explore the results (sample outputs provided in `results.doc`).

 ## Dataset
 The dataset represents sales transactions and outlet details from BlinkIT grocery stores.
 (*Dataset used for analytics practice*)